xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

 _- Selected build automatically

-_R The build is successfull
+_R The build is successful

 _- Prepare to run unit tests:
     _- Exit Eclipse